 Google Glass Use in Medicine, Classroom, Sport and Security

-The integration of GPS, gyroscope, Bluetooth, WiFi and camera in Glass opens up a plethora of possibilities which will become important for medicine, classroom and sports and law enforcement.
+The integration of GPS, gyroscope, Bluetooth, WiFi and camera in Glass opens up a plethora of possibilities which will become important for medicine, classroom, sports and law enforcement.

 The initial excitement that characterized Google Glass and its features has died down since it launched to a select few users in early 2014.
 But the calm does not mean that the concept and Google Glass use can now be cast in the better part of history.